SeatPlan Logo

 There’s dazzling acrobatics from Cirque du Soleil: OVO, plus a limited run of Akram Khan’s revolutionary reimagining of Giselle, blending Indian dance with classical ballet.
 For musicals, catch The Unlikely Pilgrimage of Harold Fry, based on the heartwarming film and novel of the same name, plus The Kinks musical Sunny Afternoon returns.

 New plays opening in January 2026 include the hilarious final chapter for beloved sitcom Yes Minister in the form of live stageshow I’m Sorry Prime Minister, and acclaimed theatre company Frantic Assembly celebrate their 30 years anniversary with brand new romantic drama Lost Atoms, by Succession writer Anna Jordan.
+Plus, a revival of Arcadia by the late Tom Stoppard at the Old Vic, and moving relationship drama Guess How Much I Love You at the Royal Court.

 For shows closing this month, make sure to catch Freema Agyeman in Twelfth Night at the Barbican Centre and the National Theatre’s West End transfer of The Importance of Being Earnest, starring Stephen Fry and Ollie Alexander.